tpaau-17DB/tpaau-17DB/README.md

 various CLI apps and other small utilities, video games, and other GUI apps, although some of my projects are yet to be released.

-I not only code but also create a little graphic design.
+I not only code but also do a little graphic design.
 All logos, wallpapers and other graphical assets in my repos are made by me.

 <details>